remyzorg/flickground/README.md

 flickground
 ===========

-Mini software to choose a random background picture in a flickr user gallery
+Mini tool to choose a random background picture in a flickr user gallery